 Residents have continuously expressed a strong view in all consultations over the past 15 years that measures are needed to control the speed of traffic travelling through the village along the B3016 Odiham Road.
-After 30 years of lobbying by the Winchfield Parish Council, and as a direct result of this WNDP creation work and village engagement, Hampshire County Council is now in discussions to introduce a 50mph speed limit hopefully in early 2016.
-After several fatalities in recent years, residents will be pleased to see this in place.
+After 30 years of lobbying by the Winchfield Parish Council, and as a direct result of this WNDP creation work and village engagement, Hampshire County Council introduced a 50mph speed limit on part of the road in October 2016.

 The public consultations in preparing the WNDP have highlighted concerns over traffic generation, access difficulties, speeding and conflicts between residential use and rat run traffic.
 Increased traffic to and from the station is adding to the problem.
 Winchfield is also used as a short cut by drivers moving between the South and the M3/major transport links and larger towns and cities.
-Many, as evidenced by Parish Council sponsored speed checks, exceed the speed limit, particularly along the B3016, on Station Road and in the Hurst.
+Many, as evidenced by Parish Council sponsored speed checks, exceed the speed limit, particularly along the B3016, on Station Road and in The Hurst.
 Traffic congestion, road safety and speeding are all major concerns to residents.